The Brutalist: Post-production and A.I. controversy

 Editing was completed by Hungarian editor Dávid Jancsó.
 In an interview with RedShark News, Jancsó revealed that artificial intelligence (A.I.) tools from Respeecher, a Ukrainian software company, were deployed in order to improve the authenticity of Adrien Brody and Felicity Jones's Hungarian dialogue.
-Both actors received dialect coaching, but the filmmakers wanted to perfect their pronunciation "so that not even locals will spot any difference."
+Both actors received dialect coaching, but had troubles with Hungarian phonemes since the language is known to be particularly difficult to learn for native English-speakers.
+The filmmakers wanted to perfect their pronunciation "so that not even locals will spot any difference."
 Unsuccessful ADR work prompted them to record Brody and Jones's voices into Respeecher; Jancsó, a native Hungarian speaker, also fed in his voice to "finesse the tricky dialect".

 Director Brady Corbet issued the following statement to Deadline Hollywood after Jancsó's interview sparked backlash on social media:

 [Brody] and [Jones]'s performances are completely their own.
 They worked for months with dialect coach Tanera Marshall to perfect their accents.
 Innovative Respeecher technology was used in Hungarian language dialogue editing only, specifically to refine certain vowels and letters for accuracy.
 No English language was changed.
 This was a manual process, done by our sound team and Respeecher in post-production.
 The aim was to preserve the authenticity of [Brody] and [Jones]'s performances in another language, not to replace or alter them and done with the utmost respect for the craft.

-Additionally, it was said that generative artificial intelligence was used to conjure a series of architectural blueprints and finished buildings in the film's closing sequence.
+Before settling on AI as a tool, production considered using auto-tune on ADR, a popular technique in Hollywood.
+Dávid Jancsó affirms:There's nothing in the film using AI that hasn't been done before.
+It just makes the process a lot faster.Additionally, it was said that generative artificial intelligence was used to conjure a series of architectural blueprints and finished buildings in the film's closing sequence.
 In a 2022 Filmmaker article, production designer Judy Becker claimed the film's architecture consultant used Midjourney "to create three brutalist buildings quite quickly."
 However, Corbet denied this in a subsequent interview: "Judy Becker and her team did not use AI to create or render any of the buildings.
 All images were hand-drawn by artists.
 To clarify, in the memorial video featured in the background of a shot, our editorial team created pictures intentionally designed to look like poor digital renderings circa 1980."
 The director concluded by saying "The Brutalist is a film about human complexity, and every aspect of its creation was driven by human effort, creativity, and collaboration.
 We are incredibly proud of our team and what they've accomplished here."